Skip to main content

 Adding Box-Shadows

-1. Return to your code editor and enhance your existing CSS rule by incorporating the box-shadow property as highlighted below:
+1. Return to your code editor and add box-shadow as shown below in bold:

 .deviceWidth img {